 * Welcome dinner

 * Case-studies and expert panels

-Course materials will be posted on a digital learning environment.
-The participants will also receive a welcome pack upon arrival, which includes a Leiden University memory stick, brochures and a city map of The Hague.
+Course materials will be posted on Blackboard (a digital learning environment).
+The participants will also receive a welcome pack upon arrival, including tourist information and writing materials.

 The participants will receive a certificate of participation after completion of the programme.